 [PR 5.21.6-1] Subject to user consent and regulatory requirements, based on operator policy, the 5G system shall be able to support secure means for RAN entities and authorized UEs to provide 3GPP sensing data to a 5G network for processing.

-[PR 5.21.6-2] Subject to user consent and regulatory requirements, based on operator policy, the 5G system shall be able to collect non-3GPP sensing data from trusted parties.
+[PR 5.21.6-2] Subject to user consent and regulatory requirements, based on operator policy and under the control of the 5G network, the 5G system shall be able to collect non-3GPP sensing data and assistance information.

 [PR 5.21.6-3] Subject to user consent and regulatory requirements, based on operator policy, the 5G system should be able to support the combination of the 3GPP sensing data and non-3GPP sensing data to derive combined sensing result.

-[PR 5.21.6-4] Subject to user consent and regulatory requirements, based on operator policy, the 5G system shall be able to expose the combined sensing results to a trusted 3rd party service provider
+[PR 5.21.6-4] Subject to user consent and regulatory requirements, based on operator policy, the 5G system shall be able to expose the combined sensing results to a trusted 3rd party service provider.